Importing food supplements and health foods

 Food contacts

-For information on safety of food contact materials and articles, including those used for food packaging please contact Food Contact Materials team by email.
+For information on safety of food contact materials and articles, including those used for food packaging please contact Food Contact Materials team through our online form.

 Food hygiene